Snowflake Data Science Guide

 This guide and the Features API

 This guide is intended to provide guidance on generating machine learning ready features from PredictHQ's intelligent event data in Snowflake similar to the output of the Features API, but is not intended to be in parity with the comprehensive results of the Features API.
 If possible, our primary recommendation is to use the Features API as it provides more comprehensive results.
-For more information on the Features API, please go to this page and for a more detailed guide on using the Features API for Machine Learning, please see the Feature Engineering Guide.
+For more information on the Features API, please go to this page and for a more detailed guide on using the Features API for Machine Learning, please see the Get ML Features guide.

 If you don't know which is the best for you, please reach out!